-Corporate Crime analysis: Pam Shearing, director and solicitor, and Rubi Palmieri, solicitor, both at Fulcrum Chambers Ltd, consider the implications of the updated corporate co-operation guidance from the UK Serious Fraud Office (SFO).
+Corporate Crime analysis: Pam Shearing, managing partner at Fulcrum, consider the implications of the updated corporate co-operation guidance from the UK Serious Fraud Office (SFO).

 The new SFO guidance on corporate co-operation